Morocco: Sport

 At the 1984 Olympic Games, two Moroccans won gold medals in track and field.
 Nawal El Moutawakel won in the 400 metres hurdles; she was the first woman from an Arab or Islamic country to win an Olympic gold medal.
 Saïd Aouita won the 5000 metres at the same games.
 Hicham El Guerrouj won gold medals for Morocco at the 2004 Summer Olympics in the 1500 metres and 5000 metres and holds several world records in the mile run.
+Soufiane El Bakkali won two gold medals for Morocco in the 3000 metres steeplechase and currently holds the highest world ranking at the World Athletics Championships.

 Spectator sports in Morocco traditionally centred on the art of horsemanship until European sports—football, polo, swimming and tennis—were introduced at the end of the 19th century.
 Tennis and golf have become popular.
 Several Moroccan professional players have competed in international competition, and the country fielded its first Davis Cup team in 1999.
 Morocco established one of Africa's first competitive leagues in basketball.
 Rugby came to Morocco in the early 20th century, mainly by the French who occupied the country.
 As a result, Moroccan rugby was tied to the fortunes of France, during the first and second World War, with many Moroccan players going away to fight.
 Like many other Maghreb nations, Moroccan rugby tended to look to Europe for inspiration, rather than to the rest of Africa.

-Kickboxing is also popular in Morocco.
+Kickboxing and mixed martial arts are also popular in Morocco.
 The Moroccan-Dutch Badr Hari, heavyweight kickboxer and martial artist, is a former K-1 heavyweight champion and K-1 World Grand Prix 2008 and 2009 finalist.
+Fighters Youssef Zalal and Marwan Rahiki currently represent Morocco in the Ultimate Fighting Championship.